Desideratus1/Desideratus1.github.io/_posts/0042-01-01-adventures-into-weaving.md

 - [RECORDS EXPUNGED]

 Expand on range and power of attacks.
 You can make a tornado, but can you sit in the eye of it and let it carry you?
 - In progress.
 The flexibility which being an Elementalist gives is already second to none, now it goes even further.
-Ranger and power naturally are the realm of guns and bullets, but once more we're here for the 10%.
+Range and power naturally are the realm of guns and bullets, but once more we're here for the 10%.
 While I'm not overly enthused about the possibility of throwing fireballs even further with the aid of air, there is always something to be said about keeping a distance between you and your opponent.